census-instrumentation/opencensus-website/content/guides/exporters/supported-exporters/Go/Honeycomb.md

 ## Introduction

-Honeycomb is a saas tool that provides real-time system debugging.
-Visualize individual traces to deeply understand request execution.
-Break down, filter, and aggregate trace data to uncover patterns, find outliers, and understand historical trends.
+[Honeycomb](www.honeycomb.io) is a hosted service for debugging your software in production.
+Capture traces or individual events, then speedily slice and dice your data to uncover patterns, find outliers, and understand historical trends.

-Honeycomb aggregates data at read time, so you don’t have to predict ahead of time which metrics matter.
-You can fluidly go between time-series graphs, traces, and raw rows to get answers, without having to switch context between tools.
+Honeycomb Tracing offers an unparalleled ability to run high-level queries in order to identify which traces are worth investigating, before digging deep into the details of an individual exemplar trace.
+Easily go from insights on your application from a bird's eye view, to a classic waterfall view of a specific trace, and back.
+For a walkthrough of this flow in action, [visit our blog](https://www.honeycomb.io/blog/2018/07/there-and-back-again-a-honeycomb-tracing-story/).

+Its OpenCensus Go exporter is available at [https://github.com/honeycombio/opencensus-exporter](https://github.com/honeycombio/opencensus-exporter)

 ## Creating the exporter